cyprich/Obsidian/School/VaCT.md

 - Connect something else (S3 bucket) from Amazon to your VPC
 - S3 can be in different region
 - Connect S3 to your Elastic Network Interface via Endpoint
+- Two types
+    - Gateway
+    - Interface

 Transit Gateway

-- Something like Peering, but for multiple VPCs, like a star
+- Something like Peering, but for multiple VPCs - like a star topology

 ### VPC Security

 Security Groups

 - Virtual Firewall
-- Works on Instance, not on whole Subnet
+- Works on *Instance level*, not on whole Subnet
 - Like give your EC2 a security group
 - Can go up to L4 - IP addresses and Ports
 - Inbound, Outbound - from the view of Instance